-Menu | Set of matcha (green tea) ※A separate admission fee is required. |
+Menu Set of matcha (green tea)

-Open | 10:00-16:00 |
+Open 10:00-16:00

 Shūro-ken is a tea ceremony room that replicates the Omotesenke school teahouses Zangetsu-tei, Fushin-an and their garden, which were destroyed in the Great Fire of Tenmei (March 7, 1788).
 It was designed by Nakamura Masao based on ancient design plans.